Get Connected

 Get Expressive

 This is where the magic happens.
 Kids need to feel safe and respected to express themselves.
+We teach kids how to express themselves in the context of music.

 Get It Down